LibreCAD/LibreCAD/README.md

 After that install QT and a new gcc, at mimimum you properly need gcc 44

-Install a version of Qt < 4.8.0, 4.7.4 for example `sudo port install gcc46 qt4-creator-mac qt4-mac boost`
+Install a version of Qt, boost and muparser, for example `$ sudo port install gcc46 qt4-creator-mac qt4-mac boost muparser`

-Select the right compiler
-port select --set gcc mp-gcc46
+Select the right compiler, as LibreCAD doesn't build with the default llvm-gcc42, `$ sudo port select --set gcc mp-gcc46`

-When installed run to build a makefile
-`qmake librecad.pro -r -spec mkspec/macports`
+When installed run to build a makefile in the LibreCAD source folder, `$ qmake librecad.pro -r -spec mkspec/macports`

+If the previous step is successful, you can build LibreCAD by, `$ make -j4'

+After a successful build, the generated executible of LibreCAD can be found as LibreCAD.app/Contents/MacOS/LibreCAD.

+Alternatively, you may try the building script comes with LibreCAD at scripts/build-osx.sh `$ cd scripts/`
+`$ ./build-osx.sh`